-The British Antarctic Survey (BAS) are looking for an Electronic Engineer to join the Antarctic and Marine Engineering Team.
+The British Antarctic Survey (BAS) are looking for an IT and Data Manager to join their ICT and data management teams.
 Though based in Cambridge, this role will involve regular duty in the polar regions, principally at Halley VI Research Station.

-The focus of this role is to develop and maintain scientific and operational equipment at Cambridge in order to then deploy and maintain such equipment in the polar regions.
-You will also be responsible for producing maintenance plans for the equipment and for developing future improvements.
+The focus of this role is to develop and maintain scientific and operational IT systems at Cambridge in order to then deploy and maintain such systems in the polar regions.
+You will also be responsible for producing maintenance plans for these systems and for looking for future improvements.

-To develop and maintain scientific and operational equipment at Cambridge and deploy and maintain such equipment in polar regions.
+To develop and maintain scientific and operational IT systems at Cambridge and deploy and maintain such systems in Polar Regions.

-b) To develop equipment for deployment in polar regions.
+b) To develop systems/solutions for Cambridge and deployment in Polar Regions.

-c) To monitor deployed equipment in order to produce plans for maintenance and future improvement.
+c) To monitor deployed systems in order to produce plans for maintenance and future improvement.

-d) To fully contribute to the work of AME and BAS as appropriate.
+e) To fully contribute to the work of IT/DM and BAS as appropriate.